rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

 You can get your work done however you want as long as your scripts end up:

-1. In your github repo which also ends up on github.
+1. On github.
 2. On your server at the prescribed path.
-3. In the correctly named folders.

-One method of work would be (preferred):
+Method 1 - Editing locally:

-- Assuming the above steps are complete!
+- Assuming the above steps are complete and you cloned your github repo.
-- Create a local folder called `homework-01` in gitbash (doesn't matter where).
+- Using gitbash create a local folder called `homework-01` in the `assignments` folder.
 - Keep working locally in gitbash (in your `homework-01` folder) and forget about the server or github for now.
 - Write all your scripts (naming them correctly) in this folder.
-- You can use notepad++ or any editor to get this done since your local and not connecting via SFTP.
+- You can use any editor to get this done since your local and not connecting via SFTP.
-- Once finished, copy the folder and its contents to your local copy of your repository (assuming you cloned it already) so you have:
+- Once finished you should have a directory structure like this:

 - ![][folder] /your4103repo
     - ![][folder] /assignments